iruxandra/Financial_Time_Series/README.md

 # Financial_Time_Series
 The objective of the project is to create an auto-regression model in order to predict the price of BTC in USDT from 2017-2022

-Dataset: a time-series dataset, sourced from Kaggle, displaying the price of BTC in USDT from 2017 to 2022.
+**Dataset**: a time-series dataset, sourced from Kaggle, displaying the price of BTC in USDT from 2017 to 2022.

 Questions to answer:
 1. Does the size of the train dataset affect the mean absolute error (MAE)?
 2. Will the average price of BTC decrease or increase in the next 3 months?